jkvoorhis/cheeseburger_backpack_bot/README.md

 ## About the Bot
-This bot helps people become aware of oppressive/appropriative language they use in their day to day conversations, and ofers alternative words folks can use instead.
+This bot helps people become aware of oppressive/appropriative language they use in their day to day conversations, and offers alternative words folks can use instead.
 It is intended to be an educational tool with the goal of assisting people who are open and interested in changing the language they use to be kinder,